Tokyo, Japan: A Travel Guide For First-Time Visitors

-So, you wanna visit Tokyo?
-I’m very happy to hear that!
-Planning a trip specially for the first time can be overwhelming.
-What places should I see?
-How to get around?
-Where should to stay?
-What to do in Tokyo in 5 days?
-We’re faced with a gazillion questions to make our visit enjoyable.
-Some of my favorite memories were in this country and as a repeat traveler, I’m very very excited to share with you some tips on how to make your travel to Tokyo enjoyable.
+So, you want to go to Tokyo?
+It might be difficult to plan a trip, especially for the first time.
+What sights should I visit?
+How do you get around?
+Where should I book a room?
+What should you do in Tokyo in 5 days?
+We’re bombarded with questions in order to make our experience as enjoyable as possible.
+Some of my fondest experiences were made in this country, and as a returning visitor, I’m extremely excited to share some tips with you on how to make your trip to Tokyo memorable.

 1. If you can, book a flight to/from Henada Airport instead of Narita Airport.